drata/drata-agent/README.md

 - Support is not provided for building, running, or installing unofficial packages.
 - The build process outlined does not include secure code signing.
 - IMPORTANT: Component Library Package is NOT provided.
 At this time, certain front end components will need replaced to build.
+- IMPORTANT: osquery binaries are not tracked, they may be downloaded from release assets or directly from osquery.

 ## Prerequisites